-P-anisaldehyde (PAA), the main oxidation product of 4-metoxybenzyl alcohol, is widely used in the fragrance and flavour industry.
-Moreover, it is used in the synthesis of some molecules in pharmaceuticals and perfumery [129].
+metoxybenzyl alcohol, is widely used in the fragrance and flavour industry.
+Moreover, it is used in the synthesis of some molecules in pharmaceuticals and perfumery [126].
 Bettoni et al. performed selective photoelectrocatalytic oxidation of 4-metoxybenzyl alcohol (4-MBA, initial concentration: 2.5 mM) to PAA under UV-Vis irradiation by using Ti/TiO2 electrode in water.
-Ti/TiO2 plate was prepared by thermal oxidation of a Ti plate at 700 °C in air [128].
-A two-electrodes system was used in the PEC method in which the Ti plate is the cathode.
+Ti/TiO2 plate was prepared by thermal oxidation of a Ti plate at 700 °C in air [125].
 Some experiments were also performed in acetonitrile instead of water for the sake of comparison.
 A lower current efficiency (18% vs. 88) and PAA yield (10% vs. 27%) with PEC experiments in water conducted for four hours were obtained compared to acetonitrile.

-Özcan and et al. performed the selective oxidation of substituted benzyl alcohol in water under UV-Vis irradiation using a batch reactor with a three-electrode system [130].
+Özcan et al. performed the selective oxidation of substituted benzyl alcohols in water under UV-Vis irradiation [127].
 The Ti/TiO2 electrodes were prepared by thermal oxidation of the Ti plate (400-700 °C) or by dip-coating method using TiCl4 as the precursor and following the calcination process (up to 850 °C).
-The thin films of TiO2 on the electrodes can be used without their morphology being modified with loss of activity as they are resistant to breakage and photocorrosion.

 The calcined electrodes showed slightly better activity and selectivity to the product(s) than the dip-coated ones.
-Table 3 summarizes the PEC results of benzyl alcohol (BA) derivatives using a one-layer dip coated TiO_2 layer and thermally oxidized TiO_2 plates, with the oxide mostly in the rutile phase.
+Table 4 summarizes the PEC results of benzyl alcohol (BA) derivatives using a one-layer dip coated TiO2 layer and thermally oxidized TiO2 plates, with the oxide mostly in the rutile phase.
 The results obtained show that in the presence of an electron donor group in the para and/or ortho position of BA, the conversion rate and selectivity to the corresponding aldehyde increased.
-The electron donor group, in fact, increases the density of the electronic cloud of the aromatic ring and this contributes to increasing the oxidation rate [48,130].
+The electron donor group, in fact, increases the density of the electronic cloud of the aromatic ring and this contributes to increasing the oxidation rate [44,127].
 The highest activity and selectivity values were obtained with 4-MBA oxidation, while 4-nitrobenzyl alcohol (4-NBA) showed the worst ones.
-In fact, the selectivity towards 4-nitrobenzaldehyde was only 2-3% with both types of electrodes.
-Notably, these PEC results coincide with those obtained by performing the same reactions under photocatalytic conditions using powdered TiO2 catalysts [48].
+Notably, these PEC results coincide with those obtained by performing the same reactions under photocatalytic conditions using powdered TiO2 catalysts [44].